Stain Removal Guide

-- Blot up as much of the spill as possible, then vacuum up any dry particles.
+- Scoop up and blot as much of the spill as possible, then vacuum up any dry particles.

-- Prepare suggested cleaning solutions above, beginning with the solvent-based cleaner.
+- Prepare suggested cleaning solutions above, beginning with the first one listed

 - Test the cleaning solution on a small, inconspicuous section of carpet.
 We want to make sure the solution doesn’t cause any discolouration or damage!

-- Leave the cleaning solution on the grease stain for at least five minutes, so it can work its magic.
+- Leave the cleaning solution on the spill for at least five minutes, so it can work its magic

 - Blot with a clean white cloth until the stain no longer transfers.
 Be careful not to rub the stained area, or you might damage the carpet fibres!